Biden fights for momentum in Democrats’ shifting primary

 The newfound confidence came at a crossroads in the Democratic Party’s turbulent primary season.
 Sanders remained the undisputed front-runner.
 But the rest of the field was decidedly unsettled, even after Biden’s South Carolina blowout and Buttigieg’s sudden departure.

-Most notably, New York billionaire Mike Bloomberg could create problems for Biden as the race sped toward Super Tuesday, when 14 states from Maine to Alabama to California hold Democratic elections as the 2020 primary moved into a new phase.
-No longer would individual states hold primaries every week.
-Starting Tuesday, and most Tuesdays through early June, batches of states would vote at the same time in what had essentially become a national election.
+Most notably, New York billionaire Mike Bloomberg could create problems for Biden as the race speeds toward Super Tuesday, when 14 states from Maine to Alabama to California hold Democratic elections as the 2020 primary moves into a new phase.
+No longer will individual states hold primaries every week.
+Starting Tuesday, and most Tuesdays through early June, batches of states will vote at the same time in what has essentially become a national election.

+Biden claimed a handful of new endorsements and fundraising successes on Sunday in his quest to project strength.
+Perhaps the most powerful endorsement would come from former President Barack Obama, who has a relationship with most of the candidates and has talked with several in recent weeks as primary voting has begun.
+He spoke with Biden after his South Carolina victory, but still has no plans to endorse in the primary at this point.

 “Most of them have seen the writing on the wall for at least the last week,” said Rufus Gifford, who held top fundraising posts on both of Obama’s campaigns and was part of Biden’s fundraising operation.
 “It’s clear the Democratic alternative to Bernie Sanders is Joe Biden.”